13.2 The noble eightfold path

 With the pacification of ascertainment and investigation, having entered upon it, he dwells in the second contemplation, with an enthusiastic pleasantness born from composure, without ascertainment and without investigation, with internal confidence and unification of the understanding.

-With dispassion towards enthusiasm, having entered upon, he dwells in the third contemplation, he dwells equanimous, recollecting and metacognitively aware, and he feels pleasure with the body, as the noble ones describe: ‘one who is equanimous and recollects dwells in pleasure.’
+With dispassion towards enthusiasm, having entered upon it, he dwells in the third contemplation, he dwells equanimous, recollecting and metacognitively aware, and he feels pleasure with the body, as the noble ones describe: ‘one who is equanimous and recollects dwells in pleasure.’

-With the abandoning of both pleasure and pain, with the previous disappearance of joy and sadness, having entered upon, he dwells in the fourth contemplation, without pain and pleasure, with recollection purified by equanimity.
+With the abandoning of both pleasure and pain, with the previous disappearance of joy and sadness, having entered upon it, he dwells in the fourth contemplation, without pain and pleasure, with recollection purified by equanimity.
 Mendicants, this is called right composure.
 (SN 45.8)

 This text is a good example of how the discourses can move across different levels of complexity.
 One topic (the eightfold path) is articulated in eight factors (in the quote above, numbered from 1 to 8 in brackets), each of these factors is in turn articulated into other factors, which might be further analysed (often again in sets of four: four truths, four efforts, four recollections, four contemplations).
 For the sake of the current presentation, this structure will be unpacked in three stages, which correspond to another macro-formula that the tradition has superimposed on the eightfold path, namely, the threefold division of wisdom or right view (factor 1), moral virtue (factors 2-5), and composure (factors 6-8).